simonseo/Front-End-WebDev/DAY-44-0818/README.md

 }
 ```

 To create instances, you need the `new` keyword.
+All instances created (with the `new` keyword) all inherit the prototype and -

 ```js
 var americano = new Coffee('아뭬리카노');